What Is a Wheelchair?

 Kid-sized wheelchairs, these are functionally identical to their full-sized cousins, just made smaller to better fit their users.

-These are the best types of wheelchairs for spinal cord injuries patients if a recline feature is desired.
+These are the best types of wheelchairs for spinal cord injury patients if a recline feature is desired.

 Single-Arm Drive Wheelchairs